 Our Blue-Green Deploy Corrupted 3,200 Records in 11 Minutes

 It was supposed to be our safest deploy in months.
-Blue-green on ECS.
-Health checks before any traffic shift.
-Automatic rollback if anything looked wrong.
-We had rehearsed the runbook three times.
-At 2:47 PM on a Thursday, I clicked deploy and watched the green environment spin up cleanly.
-Eleven minutes later, we had corrupted data in production and 3,200 failed subscription writes we had no idea about — because the API was still returning 200s.
+Blue-green on ECS, health checks before any traffic shift, automatic rollback if anything looked wrong.
+We'd rehearsed the runbook three times.
+2:47 PM Thursday, I clicked deploy and watched the green environment spin up cleanly.

-Production Failure
+Production failure

 We were refactoring our subscription model.
-The column subscription_plan in our users table had accumulated 3 years of technical debt — it stored plan name, plan tier, and billing interval all jammed into a single VARCHAR field, pipe-delimited: pro|monthly|29.
+The subscription_plan column in the users table had accumulated 3 years of technical debt.
+It stored plan name, plan tier, and billing interval jammed into a single VARCHAR field, pipe-delimited: pro|monthly|29.
 The new architecture introduced a proper plans table with a foreign key plan_id INTEGER on users.

 The migration file looked like this: